mindw/nexar-bottle/README.md

 The app currently has a `Dockerfile` included under `doc-search/`.

 1. Every commit to application code (`.py` files) results in a slow build of the container image.
 Modify the `Dockerfile` to make the build faster.
+    **GabiD - move app copy command to be last to utilize the docker cache**
 2. How can you minimize the size of the resulting container image?
 Modify the `Dockerfile` or describe your solution.
+    **GabiD - switch to alpine, disable generation of .pyc files during build down to ~50Mib vs 130Mib**

 ### Part 2: Deploying to Kubernetes